Price & Hours

 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

-If you find yourself facing a rainy day in Maui, travelers recommend spending some time at the Maui Ocean Center.
-This facility was created in order to cultivate visitors' interest in learning about Hawaii's underwater ecosystems.
-The vast Maui Ocean Center offers a variety of ways to get up close and personal with the island's nautical residents, including touch pools and a tunnel beneath the 750,000-gallon Open Ocean Exhibit (which houses more than 2,000 fish).
+If you find yourself facing a rainy day on the island, consider spending some time at the Maui Ocean Center.
+This facility was created to cultivate visitors' interest in learning about Hawaii's underwater ecosystems.
+The vast Maui Ocean Center offers a variety of ways to get up close and personal with the island's nautical residents, including touch pools and a tunnel beneath the 750,000-gallon Open Ocean exhibit (which houses more than 2,000 fish).
 While here, you can catch a glimpse of everything from stingrays to sea turtles to sharks.

 You'll find the Maui Ocean Center in Ma'alaea along the southwest coast of the island.
-The facility is open every day from 9 a.m. to 5 p.m.; in July and August, the Maui Ocean Center stays open until 6 p.m.
-Admission is around $26 for adults and $19 for children ages 3 to 12.
+The facility is open every day from 9 a.m. to 5 p.m.
+Admission costs around $27.95 for adults and $19.95 for children ages 3 to 12.
+There are also family packages and additional activities, such as behind-the-scenes tours, available for an extra charge.
 You can reach the Maui Ocean Center by car from the Honoapiilani Highway (Route 30); you can also take the No. 20 bus from Lahaina or Kahului or the Nos.
-10 or 15 buses from the Pi'ilani Village Shopping Center just north of Wailea (the No. 10 also runs to Kahului).
+10 or 15 buses from the Piilani Village Shopping Center just north of Wailea (the No. 10 also runs to Kahului).
 To learn more, visit the Maui Ocean Center website.